salehelhawaryy/Weather-App/README.md

 Features:
 - Search a location for forecast data using country or city.
 - Display daily forecast data for a given location.
-- Unique weather symbols for each forecast descript.
+- Unique weather symbols for each forecast description.

 [Live App](https://salehelhawaryy.github.io/Weather-App/)